cardano-scaling/hydra/CONTRIBUTING.md

 To write such an update:

-1. Use the contributors tactical meeting agenda to collect bullet points on
+1. Use the contributors' tactical meeting agenda to collect bullet points on:
-   - **What did the team achieve this sprint**: past tense summary of done things (good: "Implemented..", bad: "Started working on.."); use the backlog and calendars to collect
+   - **What did the team achieve this sprint?**: past tense summary of done things (good: 'Implemented..', bad: 'Started working on..'); use the backlog and calendars to collect updates.

-   - **What are the goals of next sprint**: a short look-out onto the backlog and/or roadmap; ask each contributor what they would like to get done next week; always start from scratch and don't carry over things from last week.
+   - **What are the goals of the next sprint?**: a short look-out onto the backlog and/or roadmap; ask each contributor what they would like to get done next week; always start from scratch and don't carry over things from last week.

 2. Enrich the content with useful links and write a high-level summary.
-This should use a passive or "they"-style of writing.
+This should use a passive or 'they'-style of writing.
 Tip: check out older updates for examples and/or use an AI language model to write it.

-3. Create a entry blog and pull request it on [cardano-updates](https://github.com/IntersectMBO/cardano-updates), putting other Hydra contributors as reviewers.
+3. Create an entry blog and raise a pull request on [cardano-updates](https://github.com/IntersectMBO/cardano-updates), putting other Hydra contributors as reviewers.

-   - Don't forget to add yourself as author in the `authors.yml`.
+   - Don't forget to add yourself as an author in the `authors.yml`.

-### Monthly review & report
+### Monthly review and report

-To keep our users and stakeholders up-to-date regularly, we organize a review meeting and publish a report every month to [the project website](https://cardano-scaling.github.io/website/monthly).
+To keep our users and stakeholders up-to-date regularly, we organize a review meeting and publish a report every month on [the project website](https://cardano-scaling.github.io/website/monthly).

 To conduct this meeting and write this report:

-1. Monthly meeting slides & report preparation:
+1. Monthly meeting slides and report preparation:
     - Ensure the Google Meet invitation exists for this month and check stakeholder attendance

-    - Copy monthly slides, change title and template accordingly to `<Month> <Year>`
+    - Copy monthly slides, change the title and template accordingly to `<Month> <Year>`
-    - Remove old "content" slides and mark the regular slides to be updated
+    - Remove old 'content' slides and mark the regular slides to be updated

     - Decide what to demonstrate (this is not optional!), either from the core development or an invited demo/showcase from the community

-    - Update delivered / current / next features
+    - Update delivered/current/next features
-    - Expand some of those into interesting "Development" topics
+    - Expand some of those into interesting 'Development' topics
-    - Summarize what happened in the Hydra "Community"
+    - Summarize what happened in the Hydra 'Community'
-      + Reach out to individuals from the community whether they want to contribute something to the monthly
+      + Reach out to individuals from the community whether they want to contribute something to the monthly report

-    - Update roadmap for this month
+    - Update the roadmap for the current month:
-      + Use the grooming/planning session before latest monthly to get an updated [roadmap](https://github.com/orgs/input-output-hk/projects/21)
+      + Use the grooming/planning session before the latest monthly report to get an updated [roadmap](https://github.com/orgs/input-output-hk/projects/21)
-      + Store latest roadmap screenshot in slides and on [miro](https://miro.com/app/board/uXjVMA4bSao=/), with and without 💭 **idea** items
+      + Store the latest roadmap screenshot in slides and on [Miro](https://miro.com/app/board/uXjVMA4bSao=/), with and without 💭 **idea** items
       + Check milestones and versions are consistent
-      + Mark up and summarize notable changes in the roadmap to last month to support slides
+      + Mark up and summarize notable changes in the roadmap from the last month to support slides
-    - Update repository status in slides using <https://github.com/cardano-scaling/hydra/pulse/monthly>
+    - Update the repository status in slides using <https://github.com/cardano-scaling/hydra/pulse/monthly>

-    - Prepare invitation, by creating an event in discord, update the invitation used last month with it.
+    - Prepare an invitation by creating an event in Discord, and update the invitation used last month with it
-    - Send invitation to Hydra and Mithril #announcements channels on our discord server.
+    - Send an invitation to Hydra and Mithril #announcements channels on our Discord server

-2. Conduct the meeting
+2. Conduct the meeting:
     - Do not forget to record the meeting!
-    - Ask for sharing rights after the meeting, by requesting sharing in Google Drive with yourself, and/or ask for making it publicly available.
+    - Ask for sharing rights after the meeting by requesting sharing in Google Drive with yourself and/or asking for making it publicly available

-3. Write the report in [this repository](https://github.com/cardano-scaling/website)
+3. Write the report in [this repository](https://github.com/cardano-scaling/website):
-  - Copy monthly report from last month, update dates, links to slides and closed issues
+    - Copy the previous month's report, then update the dates, links to slides, and closed issues
-  - Use slides as starting point, to provide a short and sweet written account of what happened
+    - Use the slides as a starting point to provide a concise written account of what happened
-    + The previous reports should serve as a guideline
+      + Previous reports should serve as a guideline
-    + Distribute write-up between relevant contributors
+      + Distribute the write-up among relevant contributors
-  - Cross-link slides, recording and report
+    - Cross-link the slides, recording, and report
-  - Pull request, review and merge to publish the report
+    - Submit a pull request, review it, and merge it to publish the report

 NOTE: Drafting the report (step 3) is also a good preparation for presenting the individual sections.